mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Personal Notifications: GitLab Bot

 Each user in Mattermost is connected with their own personal GitLab account.
-Users can get a direct message in Mattermost when someone mentions them, requests their review, comments on or modifies one of their merge requests/issues, or assigns them on GitLab.
+Users can get a direct message in Mattermost when someone mentions them, requests their review, comments on, or modifies one of their merge requests/issues, or assigns them on GitLab.